A Unified Framework for Inference in Network Models with Degree Heterogeneity and Homophily: Model

-where $f$ is a known probability density function, $\beta_i$ is the degree parameter of node $i$ and $\gamma$ is a $\dim \gamma$-dimensional coefficient for the covariate $z_{ij}$.
+where $f$ is a known probability density function, $\beta_i$ is the degree parameter of node $i$ and $\gamma$ is a $p$-dimensional coefficient for the covariate $z_{ij}$.
+Throughout the paper, we assume that $p$ is fixed.
 The parameter $\beta_i$ is the intrinsic individual effect that reflects the node heterogeneity to participate in network connection.
 The common parameter $\gamma$ is exogenous, measuring the homophily effect.
-If $f(\cdot)$ is an increasing function on $\beta_i$, then those nodes having relatively large degree parameters will have more links than those nodes with low degree parameters when the homophily component is the same level.
+If $f(\cdot)$ is an increasing function of $\beta_i$, then those nodes having relatively large degree parameters will have more links than those nodes with low degree parameters when neglecting the homophily effect.
 A larger homophily component $z_{ij}^\top \gamma$ means a larger homophily effect.

-The use of the marginal distribution has two advantages.
-First, it admit the non-independent dyadic structures unlike the previous works [e.g., \cite{Graham2017,Dzemski2017,Yan-Jiang-Fienberg-Leng2018}] in which the mutually independent dyad assumption on the set of random variables $\{(a_{ij}, a_{ji})\}_{i< j}$ is made.
-This is due to that different global distributions may lead to the same marginal distribution.
-If all dyads are independent, then our model framework is the same as in these works.
-The illustrated examples are given below.
-Second, it is enough for inferring degree and homophily parameters only to specify the edge marginal distribution under which we use the moment estimation and a unified theory for different models is established.
-For exponential-family distributions, the moment equation is identical to the maximum likelihood equation.
-Two running examples for illustrating the model are below.
+Two running examples for illustrating the model are given below.

-\begin{example}(Binary weight) Let $a_{ij}$ be the binary weight of edge $(i,j)$, i.e., $a_{ij}\in \{0,1\}$, and $F$ a cumulative distribution function.
-The marginal distribution of $a_{ij}$ is
+\begin{example}(Binary weight) Let $a_{ij}$ be the binary weight of edge $(i,j)$, i.e., $a_{ij}\in \{0,1\}$, and $F$ be a cumulative distribution function.
+The probability of $a_{ij}$ is

-Two common examples for $F(\cdot)$ are the logistic function ($F(x)=e^x(1+e^x)^{-1}$) [e.g., \cite{Graham2017}] and probit function ($F(x)=\Phi(x)$) [e.g., \cite{yan2018}].
-Here, the convention $\Phi(x)$ is the cumulative distribution function for the standard normal random variable.
-An important application of the probit distribution is to model the dependent edge. \cite{yan2018} assumes that a link forms according to the rule:
+Two common examples for $F(\cdot)$ are the logistic distribution: $F(x)=e^x(1+e^x)^{-1}$ [e.g., \cite{Graham2017}] and probit distribution: $F(x)=\Phi(x)$.
+Here, $\Phi(x)$ is the cumulative distribution function for the standard normal random variable.